metinonat/flight-app/README.md

 ## `POST /logout`
 An user can logged out via this route.
 A valid access token must be provided.

+_________________________

+## `GET /user/reservations`
+Returns reservations belongs to current user.
+Authentication is needed.

+### Available URL Parameters:

+example: `/user/reservations?canceled=false&flight_id=135778405862547775`

+- `canceled` : used to filter canceled reservations.
+Can be only | true | false. true is the default behaviour that will return every reservation. false will return only active reservations.
+And, only will return only canceled ones.
+- `flight` : used to filter reservations from a single flight.
+A valid flight id must be provided.

+## `GET /user/reservations:id`
+Returns the specific reservation.
+Authentication is needed.

+## `POST /user/reservations:id`
+Cancels the reservation with given id.
+Authentication is needed.
+Only the user owns the reservation can cancel it.
+The reservation will not be deleted and can be seen among all reservations.
 ____________________________

 ## `GET /flights/:id`